 MMI in India

 Nagaland is a state in the far north-eastern part of India.
 The state capital is Kohima and the largest city is Dimapur.
 Agriculture is the most important economic activity in Nagaland, so for many people it is their livelihood.
 Christianity is the predominant religion of Nagaland and it is known as a predominantly Baptist state.
 English is the official language.
 The terrain is mountaneous: 4500 feet above sea level.

 * Project Description: These are optical and surgical projects.
 Patients will be offered vision screenings, diagnosis, refractions, glasses and surgeries.
 We are hoping to do 300- 400 cataract surgeries over the 2 weeks.
-A collection of Rx eyeglasses will be available, along with reading glasses for those who require glasses after their consult.
+A collection of prescription eyeglasses will be available, along with reading glasses for those who require glasses after their consult.
 Longphang, Teunsang has a Primary Health Care Center which is run by a Christian NGO.
 It is strategically located 30km from Myanmar and 30km to tribal populations on either side, making it the only accessible health center for these people.

 1,371 m (4,498 ft)

 Ukhrul is a land of beautiful mountains interspersed by numerous tribal inhabitants echoing with the rhythms of tribal cultures and rich wild life.
 Besides the serene environment, the ways of life of the simple and friendly tribals who have been known for generations for their honesty and integrity leave one spellbound.

 Ukhrul district is the home of the Tangkhul.
 The Tangkhuls belong to the Mongolian people which are spread all over the world.
 They have a rich culture.
 Tangkhuls are music lovers and their songs are soft and melodious.
 They have their own traditional folk dance known as 'Pheichak'.
 Pheichak occupies an important place in the life of the Tangkhul.
 The Official language is 'Tangkhul language'.
 However, there are different kinds of dialects for every village.
 There are more than 200 dialects estimated be spoken in each and every village, but the common language is the Hunphun (Ukhrul) dialect.